MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

     from io import StringIO

     # Read the output data into an object.
-    with open('sample-output.jsonl', 'r') as f:
+    with open('embeddings.jsonl', 'r') as f:
         json_lines = f.readlines()
     string_io = StringIO()
     for line in json_lines: